Marine Conservation Volunteer Opportunities

 This site is a database of all the conservation projects around the world.
 It allows previous conservationists and volunteers to review and rate the projects they have worked on and so gives you real insight into a project before you commit to volunteering.
 There are both land and sea based opportunities for conservation work around the world.

-GVI have been offering volunteering and intern expeditions around the world since 1998.
+GVI have been offering volunteering opportunities abroad and intern expeditions since 1998.
 It’s a well set up and established company to book through and you are safe in the knowledge all ethics are upheld.

 REEF is a grassroots data collection site for a citizen science approach to surveying the worlds oceans.
 Anyone can join for free and submit data.
-They also run field survey trips and other events to get involved in conservation.
+They also run field survey trips and other events to get involved in marine conservation.
+It’s a great way to start and get familiar with marine conservation volunteering in the UK for free.

-Ocean Quest is a global program partnered with Sea Shepherd and dive centres around the world including Thailand, the Philippines, Maldives, Malaysia, Indonesia, Vietnam, Brunei and France.
+Ocean Quest is a global marine conservation program partnered with Sea Shepherd and dive centres around the world including Thailand, the Philippines, Maldives, Malaysia, Indonesia, Vietnam, Brunei and France.

-This is a volunteering program based in the small fishing village of Tianyar on the North East coast of Bali.
-A mix of local fisherman and international volunteers they focus on reef rehabilitation as well as a turtle breeding program.
-It’s one of the most affordable volunteer programs with all profits going to the project.
+This is a marine volunteering program based in the small fishing village of Tianyar on the North East coast of Bali.
+A mix of local fisherman and international volunteers, they focus on reef rehabilitation as well as a turtle breeding program.
+It’s one of the most affordable marine volunteer programs on this list with all profits going to the project.

 Wise Oceans are based in the Seychelles but advertise jobs, volunteer work and expeditions all over the world.
-As well as encouraging conservation diving and qualifications.
+As well as encouraging marine conservation diving and further marine qualifications.

-Based in Tanzania, Kitu Kiblu specialised in wild whale shark encounters and conservation.
-Offering stays at set dates, between 2 and 12 week programs.
+Based in Tanzania, Kitu Kiblu specialises in wild whale shark encounters and marine conservation.
+Offering stays at set dates, between 2 and 12 week volunteer programs.

 Dive Plan It are an online dive trip planner.
-This project is based in Les Village, Northern Bali, helping to restore reefs poisoned by cyanide fishing.
-Be a dive volunteer, snorkeler or teaching volunteer.
+This volunteer project is based in Les Village, Northern Bali.
+Helping to restore reefs poisoned by cyanide fishing.
+Be a dive volunteer, snorkeler or a teaching volunteer.
 Sign up for 7 or 13 days reef conservation and community work.

 Indo Ocean project offer dive internships with a minimum of 8 weeks commitment (depending on experience).
 All levels from beginner to dive master are covered in three locations; Nusa Penida, Bunaken and Bira.